Putin expands fast-track Russian citizenship to all Ukraine

 “All (three were launched) exclusively on civilian objects, this is absolute terrorism!”
 Syniehubov said.

-Kharkiv resident Alexander Peresolin said the attacks came suddenly, without warning, causing him to lose consciousness.
+Kharkiv resident Alexander Peresolin said the attacks came without warning, causing him to lose consciousness.

 “I was sitting and talking to my wife,” he said.
-“I didn’t understand what happened.
-There were two strikes, two or three.”
+“I didn’t understand what happened.”

-The Defense Ministry tweeted Monday that online videos suggested at least one tank brigade in the war was “mentally and physically exhausted” as they had been on active combat duty since the start of the war on Feb.
+The British military said Monday that Russian troops were being stretched thin.
+The Defense Ministry tweeted that online videos suggested at least one Russian tank brigade was “mentally and physically exhausted” as they had been on active combat duty since Russia invaded on Feb.
 24.

-The British said: “The lack of scheduled breaks from intense combat conditions is highly likely one of the most damaging of the many personnel issues the Russian (Ministry of Defense) is struggling to rectify amongst the deployed force.”
+Also Monday, the main Russian gas pipeline to Germany began a 10-day closure for maintenance, heightening European fears that Moscow may not turn the flow back on after its completion.
+The Nord Stream 1 pipeline runs under the Baltic Sea from Russia to Germany and is the latter’s main source of Russian gas.
+Gas is usually sent onward to other countries as well.
+It is scheduled to be out of action until July 21.

-Also on Monday, the main Russian gas pipeline to Germany began a 10-day closure for maintenance amid European fears that Moscow may not turn the flow back on after its completion.
+German officials are suspicious about Russia’s intentions, particularly after Russia’s giant energy firm Gazprom last month reduced the gas flow through Nord Stream 1 by 60%.

 Jovana Gec in Belgrade, Serbia, contributed to this report.